gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_VERLET_BUFFER_PRESSURE_TOLERANCE``
         sets the maximum tolerated error in the pressure in bar for the automated tuning of the Verlet pair-list buffering.
+Can only be used with system where this tolerance has not been set using the mdp parameter.

 ``GMX_VERLET_BUFFER_RES``
         resolution of buffer size in Verlet cutoff scheme.
 The default value is